huggingface/blog/bloom-megatron-deepspeed-technology.md

 ![104B-fail](assets/86_bloom_megatron_deepspeed_technology/104b-lm-loss.png)

-and we also got the same advice from the Megatron-LM and Deepspeed teams after they trained the [530B model](https://arxiv.org/abs/2201.11990).
+and we also got the same advice from the Megatron-LM and DeepSpeed teams after they trained the [530B model](https://arxiv.org/abs/2201.11990).

 So back in January as we knew we would be training on A100s which support the BF16 format Olatunji Ruwase developed a `BF16Optimizer` which we used to train BLOOM.